zhesimon/ComparativeMetaModels/README.md

 # ComparativeMetaModels

-Implementation of algorithms from the paper *Visualizing Model Selection and Comparative Meta-models* by Yaron Shaposhnik and Dawn He.
+Implementation of algorithms from the paper *Visualizing The Implicit Model Selection Tradeoff* by Yaron Shaposhnik and Dawn He.

 SSRN link: